 Delivery Method: Instructor-led

-Target Audience: Entry-level DoD and Federal agency civilian, military, and contractor security professionals
+Target Audience: DOD and Federal civilian, military, and contractor security personnel.

 - Exam Requirements: Students must earn a 75 percent cumulative grade average of all practical exercises, quizzes and exams.

 Prerequisites: You must complete all identified prerequisites in order to request enrollment in the Instructor-led course.

 - Developing a Security Education & Training Program (GS104.06)